SanjanaYapa/WeatherApp/README.md

-# WeatherApp
+🌦️ Weather App
-A simple weather app built with HTML, CSS, and JavaScript.
-Enter any city to view current weather and hourly forecast.
-Features a clean UI, responsive design, and real-time data via weather API.
-Open index.html with Live Server to run the app.
+This is a simple and responsive weather application built using HTML, CSS, and JavaScript.
+It allows users to search for the current weather of any city and view a basic hourly forecast.

+🔍 Features
+Search weather by city name

+Shows temperature, weather condition, and icon

+Responsive and user-friendly UI

+Displays hourly forecast in a scrollable format

+🛠 Technologies Used
+HTML5

+CSS3 (Glassmorphism design)

+Vanilla JavaScript

+Weather API ( OpenWeatherMap)